Finite-Part Integration of the Hilbert Transform: Introduction

 \section{Introduction}

+A Hilbert integral transform is characterized by a simple pole singularity in the interior of its contour of integration arising from its kernel of transformation, and is executed by interpreting the integral as a principal-value integral.
+Typically the integration ranges along the entire real line and the transform is given by

+where PV denotes the principal value.
+When the function $f(x)$ possesses parity symmetry, the Hilbert transform \eqref{ht} reduces into either of the forms

-Hilbert transform is widely used in signal processing in diverse fields, such as in acoustics \cite{causalityapp2, causalityapp6}, high-energy physics \cite{exptkkhighenergy, causalityapp7}, quantum scattering theory \cite{NUSSENZVEIG1960209}, material characterization \cite{HalfHilberKramersKronig1, HalfHilbertKramersKronigv4, causalityapp10}, and optics \cite{hilbertbookking_2009, causalityapp3, HalfHilbertBodeRelationsv1}.
-For instance, the causality between the dispersion and attenuation functions in optical systems are related via the Hilbert transform.
-When the two functions are represented by $\alpha(\omega)$ and $\beta(\omega)$, respectively, then they are Hilbert transforms of each other,
+depending on whether $f(x)$ is odd or even, respectively.
+The Hilbert transform is widely used in signal processing in diverse fields, such as in acoustics \cite{causalityapp2}, high-energy physics \cite{exptkkhighenergy}, quantum scattering theory \cite{NUSSENZVEIG1960209}, material characterization \cite{HalfHilberKramersKronig1}, optics \cite{hilbertbookking_2009}; moreover, the causality between the dispersion and attenuation functions in optical systems are related via the Hilbert transform \cite{hilbertbookking_2009b}.

-where $\operatorname{PV}$ denotes Cauchy principal value (CPV).
-In occasions where the hypothetical functions $\alpha(\omega)$ and $\beta(\omega)$ possess symmetry, the integrals in equation \eqref{KKrelationsintro1b} reduce into integrals of the form

-In theoretical framework, equations similar to \eqref{KKrelationsintro1b} and \eqref{KKrelationsintro1} are derived based on the causality of a system \cite{ApplicationHilbertTransformKlimchitskaya:2018}; in phenomenological method, similar relationships are useful for determining the correct dispersion function, as the attenuation can easily be measured \cite{kkapp1, kkapp3}.

-Evaluating Hilbert transforms is challenging because the singular integrals are resolved by their CPV's.
-In order to solve the problem, several methods of obtaining the CPV's have been studied.
-Most studies focus on the variety of numerical approaches such as Laurent polynomials \cite{kkapp1}, Gaussian quadrature \cite{CPVeval3, CPVeval14, CPVeval6}, Chebyshev polynomials \cite{CPVeval12}, and Euler-Maclaurin formula \cite{CPVeval11, CauchyPrincipalMA2019107}.
-In addition, there are certain literature that highlight analytical techniques such as Fourier transform \cite{kkapp2}, Sokhotski-Plemelj \cite{CPVeval9, CPVeval16}, and Hadamard integration \cite{CPVeval5, CPVeval17}.